 If you have little ones in tow, let them blow off steam at the Creative Discovery Museum, a two-story children’s museum that encourages hands-on fun.

 The beginning of November is peak season for fall color.
-Travel deep into the Tennessee River Gorge on the Southern Belle or the Tennessee Aquarium River Gorge Explorer.
+Travel deep into the Tennessee River Gorge on the Southern Belle to enjoy the spectacular views.
 If you’re looking to get a little higher perspective, a hike on the Bluff View Trail on Lookout Mountain provides a beautiful vantage point.